Skip to content

 Breathing

 Breathing plays a significant role in every posture.
-All the breathing is done through the nose to the lower abdomen and then out through the nose.
-Each posture has an inhale and exhale.
-Since you are moving your arms and legs differently with each posture, the lower abdominal breathing exercises various internal organs by gently massaging the organs to keep the organs healthy and vibrant.
+All breathing is done through the nose, from the lower abdomen to the nose.
+Each posture has an inhale and an exhale.
+Since you move your arms and legs differently with each posture, lower abdominal breathing exercises various internal organs by gently massaging them, keeping them healthy and vibrant.

 Very Relaxing